jbouwh/incomfort-client/README.md

 This library is based upon https://github.com/bwesterb/incomfort, but uses **aiohttp** rather than synchronous I/O (such as **requests** or **httplib**).

-Where possible, it uses uses the same methods and properties as **bwesterb/incomfort**, but with the following differences:
+Where possible, it uses the same methods and properties as **bwesterb/incomfort**, but with the following differences:

 - **`Gateway`** class